More people who took part in Dublin ‘riot’ will face legal sanctions, says McEntee

 Protesters and gardaí clashed during an anti-lockdown demonstration in Dublin city centre on Saturday.
 Photograph: Damian Eagers/PA Wire

-Ms McEntee also accepted there was no evidence of members of the far-left were involved in the violence and outlined the extent of the injuries suffered by Garda members during the violence.
+Ms McEntee also accepted there was no evidence that members of what had been dubbed the “far-left” were involved in the violence, and she outlined the extent of the injuries suffered by Garda members during the violence.

-Three gardaí were injured in clashes after hundreds of people gathered in Dublin city centre to protest against Covid-19 restrictions.
+Three gardaí were injured in clashes after hundreds of people gathered in Dublin city centre to protest against Covid-19 restrictions on Saturday.
 One garda needed hospital treatment.

-Speaking on RTÉ Radio on Sunday afternoon, the Minister said on-street cameras and mobile phone footage would be used to hold more people account for Saturday’s violence and it would be used in the future should similar incidents occur.
+Speaking on RTÉ Radio on Sunday afternoon, the Minister said on-street cameras and mobile phone footage would be used to hold more people to account for Saturday’s violence and such footage would be used in the future should similar incidents occur.

 She said many of those in Dublin city centre had travelled into the city in breach of lockdown guidelines and would be hit with fixed notice penalties as a result.

-Ms McEntee addressed the fact that the protest which lead to the violence appeared to have been organised on social media platforms and people responsible “for spreading hate” would have to be challenged.
+Ms McEntee addressed the fact that the protest which led to the violence appeared to have been organised on social media platforms and said people responsible “for spreading hate” would have to be challenged.

-She said as Minister for Justice it was not her role to determine how and when members of the force would be vaccinated but expressed the hope it would happen as fast as possible.
+She also said that as Minister for Justice it was not her role to determine how and when members of the force would be vaccinated against Covid-19, but expressed the hope it would happen as fast as possible.

-The Minister’s response was dismissed as “vague” by the general secretary of the Association of Garda Sergeants and Inspectors, Antoinette Cunningham.
+The Minister’s response on vaccination was dismissed as “vague” by the general secretary of the Association of Garda Sergeants and Inspectors, Antoinette Cunningham.

 ‘Riot’